rfeinberg3/ecomAssistant/Database/README.md

 - Now run `./bin/asos_data_to_db.py` to add the Fashion dataset to the db.
     - Note how variables are setup in the compose db service and the psycopg2.connect() method within `asos_data_to_db.py` respectively.
 It's crucial they are both setup this way to work properly.

-## Developer Note:
-- More datasets to be added should go in seperate tables.
-- Should also be able to connect to eassistant to update dataset (would need to rerun indexing which needs GPU support).

 ## Setbuilder
 - `./setbuilder/setbuilder.py`
 - The purpose of This object is to compress collected data from any directory containing json file(s) and extract only the necessary data.
 - Allows for ease of dataset collation/creation with its combine() method.
-- See `./tests/test_build.py` ad its output `./tests/varied_dataset.csv` for example.
+- See `./tests/test_build.py` amd its output `./tests/varied_dataset.csv` for example.

+## Developer Note:
+- More datasets to be added should go in seperate tables.
+- Should also be able to connect to eassistant to update dataset (would need to rerun indexing which needs GPU support).